thecodersguilduk/tcg_site/site/blog/uncovering-the-hidden-benefits-of-hiring-an-apprentice-for-smes.md

 *If you’re in a hurry, the seven key hidden benefits an apprentice developer can create for SMEs are:*

+➡️  *Better staff retention*

-➡️ * Better staff retentionExisting staff gaining managerial experience* ➡️  *Existing staff gaining teaching and mentoring experience* ➡️  *Freeing up additional time for your best developers* ➡️  *Greater team culture and core skills*
+➡️  *Existing staff gaining managerial experience*

+➡️  *Existing staff gaining teaching and mentoring experience*

+➡️  *Freeing up additional time for your best developers*

+➡️  *Greater team culture and core skills*

 ➡️  *Improved documentation*

 ➡️  *And more incentives to follow best practices.*

 *Come back and read more about how each one can have a positive impact on your own team when you have more time!*